- Modifications to Grading Options

-Students who intended to graduate Spring 2020 but whose timelines have been affected by COVID-19 (for example, dissertation defense date postponed, data collection delayed, finishing Incompletes etc.) have the following options:
+Until further notice, students whose graduation timelines have been affected by COVID-19 (for example, dissertation defense date postponed, data collection delayed, finishing Incompletes etc.) have the following options:

 - The deadline for all Spring 2020 graduation applicants to complete degree requirements has been extended through September 11, 2020.
 Students may request an additional extension to October 30, 2020 by emailing firstname.lastname@example.org and explaining their circumstances.
 This option is only available to students who do not require registration in any credits beyond Spring 2020.

-- Apply for graduation for Summer 2020 or Fall 2020 and petition for a waiver of the final term registration requirement using the General Petition Form.
+- Apply for graduation and petition for a waiver of the final term registration requirement using the General Petition Form.
 The student must demonstrate in the petition materials that the delay is at least in part due to COVID-19.
-This option is only available to students who do not require registration in any credits beyond Spring 2020.
+This option is only available to students who do not require registration in any credits during the final term.

 - Student submits initial request for extension of 7-year deadline using the Extension of 7-year Deadline form.
 The petition lists the student’s anticipated term of graduation and maps out the student’s overall plan for completion with month-by-month milestones.